-If you are an extensive PC or laptop user, you must have faced the extreme heating up of your system.
+If you use your computer more than just Facebook or Twitter, then at some moment you are definitely facing a hot computer problem.
 Especially during heavy tasks such as high end gaming, video rendering, or some other multitasking.
 Also, the system becomes overheated due to poor ventilation.
 You must be familiar with the term overclocking, which means increasing the clock speed of a component above the built-in specifications to increase performance levels.
 So how do you undervolt your CPU and GPU?

 In this detailed guide, we will discuss the terminologies behind undervolting and underclocking.
 Moreover, complete methods on how you can undervolt/ underclock a CPU as well as GPU will be discussed.

 Also, reader will be made aware of the pros and cons of undervolting and underclocking.